-Of all the things in Japan, onsen (and I mean real onsen, the ones in scenic locations with luxury hotels etc.) are probably the most serious challenge for those of us who are seriously challenged in the budget department.
-What with them being in places served often exclusively by the shinkansen (which, marvelousness withstanding, are more expensive than airplanes) or offering accommodation and amenities that outside Japan can only be found in 5-star hotels, the onsen are usually left out from the plans of most true-blooded cheapos.
+Of all the things in Japan, onsen (and I mean real onsen, the ones in scenic locations with luxury hotels) are probably the most serious challenge for those of us who are seriously challenged in the budget department.
+They are often in places served exclusively by bullet train (which can be more expensive flying).
+Offering accommodation and amenities that outside Japan can be found only in 5-star hotels, the onsen are usually left out from the plans of most true-blooded cheapos.

 Luckily there are a few hacks; my personal favorite landed us a sweet deal for the Minakamikan in Gunma prefecture.
 For the price of a shinkansen ticket from Ueno to Minakami and back, we got said ticket, a shuttle bus for a nice 15-minute ride through a town completely covered in snow (and back), one night at the onsen in a washitsu style room (tatami, futon etc.) that could easily sleep four, one kaiseki formal Japanese dinner, an all-you can eat breakfast buffet and free use of a private rotenburo (i.e. open-air bath).
 In other words, it was like we paid for the onsen but got the shinkansen for free (or vice versa).